 Formative Assessment for Improving Native American Student Learning and Language Development: A Series of Professional Learning Modules

 Welcome to this professional learning series on formative assessment for Native American student learning and language development.
-This series addresses formative assessment implementation with Native students across content areas with a focus on language development, including academic English and Native language.
-Students' levels of prior content knowledge and language development vary greatly from one to another.
+This series addresses formative assessment implementation with Native students across content areas.

 A series of webinars designed to support high quality formative assessment at the state, district, school, and classroom levels.
 This series is offered through the partnership between the Center on Standards and Assessment Implementation (CSAI), Central Comprehensive Center (C3), and the South Central Comprehensive Center (SC3).
 The resources on this page contain materials from the webinars.

-Supporting materials for a training workshop on how to incorporate formative assessment into lesson plans.
+Supporting materials for training workshops on how to incorporate formative assessment into lesson plans.
+Scroll down for state-specific materials used during in-person training/workshop sessions.

 Model Lesson Plans to Build Teacher Capacity in Promoting Deeper Learning Through Formative Assessment